adrianlarion/wizardly-tips-vim/main.md

 #### Indent in Insert mode
 * You're probably using the indent operators in Normal mode (to shift your lines to the rigt/left an amount of space). `>>` and `<<` will shift left/right a line. `>` works with other motion and text objects: `>ap`, `>3j`, etc. (`gg>G` will shift right all lines in a file)
-* But if you're in Insetr mode it can be a pain to switch to Normal and back again.
+* But if you're in Insert mode it can be a pain to switch to Normal and back again.
 * It turns out you don't have to.
-You can use `<C-d>` and '<C-t>` to shift left/right right from Insert mode.
+You can use `<C-d>` and `<C-t>` to shift left/right right from Insert mode.

 #### Smart folding